peterlacko/gooddata-ui/docs/chart_config.md

 }
 ```

-## Color configuration
+## Configure colors

-Color array example
+The following are examples of a color array:

 ```javascript
 ['rgb(195, 49, 73)', 'rgb(168, 194, 86)']

 ```
-or

 ```javascript
 ['#fa0510', '#AA2030']

 ```

 If there are fewer colors than data points, then the colors are repeated.
-For example, for the two colors and three data points, here is how colors will be used:
+For example, here is how colors will be used for two colors and three data points:

 ```javascript
 ['rgb(195, 49, 73)', 'rgb(168, 194, 86)', 'rgb(195, 49, 73)']